ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 * make_debug_centos.sh - allows to build the debug configuration: ready to be used with valgrind and gdb.
 * make_profile_centos.sh - allows to build the profiling configuration: ready to be used for gathering performance information for gprof: produce the gmon.out file.
-* make_release_centos.sh - allows to build the release configuration: the version build for performance with platform specific optimiztions.
+* make_release_centos.sh - allows to build the release configuration: the version build for performance with platform specific optimization's.
-* make_centos.sh - allows to build all the above confgurations at once.
+* make_centos.sh - allows to build all the above configurations at once.

 One can limit the debug-level printing of the code by changing the value of the <i>LOGER_MAX_LEVEL</i> constant in the <i>./inc/Configuration.hpp</i>.
 The possible range of values, with increasing logging level is: ERROR, WARNING, USAGE, RESULT, INFO, INFO1, INFO2, INFO3, DEBUG, DEBUG1, DEBUG2, DEBUG3, DEBUG4.
 It is also possible to vary the information level output by the program during its execution by specifying the command line flag, see the next section.